foxwithahdie/3d-scanner/README.md

 A 3D Scanner, run by an Arduino.

-git commit -m "added important packages to poetry; updated README to use poetry"

 To install the required packages for this project, we are using Poetry.
 To install Poetry, follow the steps in this link:

 https://python-poetry.org/docs/